ospalh/anki-addons/pages/Backdoor.md

 ###Installation
 * Method 1: Copy the file to the Anki addons folder.
 I would suggest to rename it, so the name is less conspiuous.
+You probably also want to remove the comment about Bruce Schneier.
 * Method 2: Insert the  part of the file from “`def shortLoad`” to the end into another addon already in the addons folder.
-* Method 3: If you are using a source installation, you may also patch the “`load()`” method from “`ankiqt/aqt/profiles.py`”, so that it looks like in the addon file.
+* Method 3: If you are using a source installation, you may also patch the “`load`”-method from “`ankiqt/aqt/profiles.py`”, so that it looks like “`shortLoad`” in the addon file.

 ###Usage
 <!-- ![kid sister](images/kid_sister.png) -->